praveenmehta010/Dockerized_Portfolio/README.md

 * 📦 GitHub project structuring
 * ⚡ FastAPI backend development

-The application dynamically loads projects from the database and allows visitors to send messages via a contact form stored in MongoDB.
+The application dynamically loads projects from the database and allows visitors to send messages via a contact form stored in MongoDB Atlas.

----

-# 🎯 Project Goals

-This project was built to showcase:

-✔ ability to design **microservices architecture**
-✔ ability to **containerize applications using Docker** ✔ ability to structure **production-style GitHub repositories** ✔ understanding of **service communication**
-✔ ability to connect **cloud database (MongoDB Atlas)** ✔ clean separation of **frontend and backend responsibilities**

 ---